Book a Call

 This is why, in some cases of child sexual abuse, survivors have no conscious memory of the trauma until something in the present triggers it.

-As children, we do not have the resources to process such events alone.
+As children, we do not have the resources to process such events on our own, unless a compassionate adult helps us work through the experience.
+The traumatic event gets 'frozen' in time.

 Our Energy System